1992–93 Seattle SuperSonics season: Regular season

-Shawn Kemp averaged 17.8 points, 10.7 rebounds, 1.5 steals and 1.9 blocks per game, while Ricky Pierce led the team in scoring averaging 18.2 points and contributing 1.3 steals per game, and Gary Payton provided the team with 13.5 points, 4.9 assists and 2.2 steals per game.
-In addition, sixth man Eddie Johnson contributed 14.4 points per game off the bench, while Derrick McKey provided with 13.4 points and 1.4 steals per game, Dana Barros contributed 7.8 points per game also off the bench, Nate McMillan provided with 7.5 points, 5.3 assists and 2.4 steals per game, and Michael Cage averaged 6.1 points and 8.0 rebounds per game.
+Kemp averaged 17.8 points, 10.7 rebounds, 1.5 steals and 1.9 blocks per game, while Pierce averaged 18.2 points and 1.3 steals per game, and Gary Payton provided the team with 13.5 points, 4.9 assists and 2.2 steals per game.
+In addition, sixth man Johnson contributed 14.4 points per game off the bench, while Derrick McKey provided with 13.4 points and 1.4 steals per game, and Perkins averaged 12.1 points and 4.8 rebounds per game in 30 games after the trade.
+Meanwhile, Dana Barros contributed 7.8 points per game, McMillan provided with 7.5 points, 5.3 assists and 2.4 steals per game, Michael Cage averaged 6.1 points and 8.0 rebounds per game, and Askew contributed 6.0 points per game.

 During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Kemp was selected for the 1993 NBA All-Star Game, as a member of the Western Conference All-Star team; it was his first ever All-Star appearance.
-In addition, Kemp was also selected to participate in the NBA Slam Dunk Contest, but withdrew due to a sore right thumb, while Barros participated in the NBA Three-Point Shootout.
-Kemp also finished tied in tenth place in Most Valuable Player voting, while Payton finished in sixth place in Most Improved Player voting, with Kemp finishing tied in eleventh place, and Karl finished in third place in Coach of the Year voting.
+In addition, Kemp was also selected to participate in the NBA Slam Dunk Contest, but withdrew due to a sore right thumb injury, while Barros participated in the NBA Three-Point Shootout.
+Kemp finished tied in tenth place in Most Valuable Player voting, while Payton finished in sixth place in Most Improved Player voting, with Kemp finishing tied in eleventh place, and Karl finished in third place in Coach of the Year voting.

-In the Western Conference First Round of the 1993 NBA playoffs, the SuperSonics trailed 2–1 to the 6th–seeded Utah Jazz, but managed to defeat them in five games, then defeated the Rockets in seven games in the Western Conference Semi-finals, which included a 103–100 overtime home win in Game 7.
-However, the SuperSonics would then lose in the Western Conference Finals to the Charles Barkley-led Phoenix Suns in a full seven game series.
-The Suns would reach the 1993 NBA Finals, but would lose to the 2-time defending NBA champion Chicago Bulls in six games.
+The SuperSonics finished twelfth in the NBA in home-game attendance, with an attendance of 646,589 at the Seattle Center Coliseum during the regular season.